ugobas/PC_ali/README.md

 (It includes a modified version of the needlemanwunsch aligner programmed by Dr. Andrew C. R. Martin in the Profit suite of programs, (c) SciTech Software 1993-2007)

 PC_ali performs hybrid multiple structure and sequence alignments based on the structure+sequence similarity score PC_sim.
-Besides the MSA, it outputs pairwise simila rity scores and divergence scores and neighbor-joining phylogenetic tree obtained with the hybrid evolutionary divergence measure based on PC_sim, and it outputs a pd b file with multiply superimposed structures.
+Besides the MSA, it outputs pairwise similarity scores and divergence scores and neighbor-joining phylogenetic tree obtained with the hybrid evolutionary divergence measure based on PC_sim, and it outputs a pdb file with multiply superimposed structures.
 Optionally, it computes violations of the molecular clock for each pair of proteins.

 PC_ali takes as input:
 1) either a list of PDB files (option -pdblist, format: column1 filename col2 chain col3 directory 1 or 2 where the file is stored), or